Energy Fundamentals for Leaders

 Individuals can improve their employability, increase opportunities for advancement and enhance their careers across a variety of sectors by understanding the complexities of the energy sector.

-This program combines in-class instruction with interactive exercises, expert panels and applied case studies, offering exposure to all major forms of energy and energy production through site visits and hands-on learning experiences.
+The Energy Fundamentals for Leaders Program combines in-class instruction with interactive exercises, expert panels and applied case studies, offering exposure to all major forms of energy and energy production through site visits and hands-on learning experiences.

 Who should attend